krad/boyermoore/README.md

 It does so by extending the Collection protocol.

+An extension for String is also included that allows for string searching.

 ## Usage

 Currently this package supports types that implement the Collection protocol where